-Throughout the centuries, Jezebel has been attacked as a whore, and her name used to describe a woman of promiscuous behavior.
+Who was Jezebel?
+A foreign princess who married Ahab, prince of Israel.
+She worshipped the rain god Baal, so the priests of Yahweh hated her.
+Throughout the centuries, Jezebel’s name was used to describe a promiscuous woman.
 But there is nothing in Jezebel’s story to suggest that she was ever unfaithful to Ahab.
-In fact, she seems to have been fiercely loyal to him even in adversity.
+In fact, she seems to have been fiercely loyal to him.
+Eventually she and all her family were brutally murdered in a palace coup.

 Ahab, Jezebel’s husband, wanted to own a vineyard near his villa at Jezreel.
 The owner, Naboth, would not sell.
 Jezebel arranged the death of Naboth, so that ownership of the vineyard passed to Ahab.

-Jezebel and all the members of her family were killed during a palace coup d’etat led by Jehu.
-She was thrown down from a palace balcony and eaten by dogs.
+Jezebel and all the members of her family were killed during a palace coup d’etat led by an army general called Jehu.
+She was cornered in her own palace, thrown down from a palace balcony and eaten by dogs.
 Nevertheless she died with courage, dressed royally as a queen and a priestess of Baal.

 ‘As far as ordinary people were concerned, the ancient gods were all around, a daily experience.
 They were not remote or invisible.
 They were easy to identify with, since they reflected humanity.
 The gods and goddesses did all the things that people do.
 They had sex, got angry, fell in love, quarreled with their families, and generally expressed what was best and worst in human nature.’`